LeonardoGonzalez96/Spotify_Playlist_Generator/README.md

 # Spotify Song Recommendations
-This program allows you to genreate a new Spotify playlist that is based off related artisits to the one inputted.
+This program allows you to generate a new Spotify playlist based on related artists to the one inputted.

 ### Usage
 1. Obtain Spotify API credentials: